 Excellent first half of the show, Exposing the Super Delegates.
-How many Democrat voters realize how their party is structured?
+How many Democratic voters realize how their party is structured?

 Several people have made a point to tell me that the thing that most needs fixing in our government is the electoral college, because of this outrage.
 How outraged will they be when their own party takes the popular vote and renders it meaningless by using the super delegates to select Hillary Clinton to compete against John McCain instead of Barack Obama?

 Think it can’t happen?
-Then you don’t understand your own party.
-From the Wikipedia:
+Then you don’t understand your own party:

 Superdelegates to the 2008 Democratic National Convention include all Democratic members of the United States Congress, Democratic governors, various additional elected officials, members of the Democratic National Committee, as well as “all former Democratic Presidents, all former Democratic Vice Presidents, all former Democratic Leaders of the U.S. Senate, all former Democratic Speakers of the U.S. House of Representatives and Democratic Minority Leaders, as applicable, and all former Chairs of the Democratic National Committee.”

-I don’t think it will happen, though (sorry Dan) The representative for the district I reside in, Lloyd Doggett, is a long time leader of the Texas Democrat party, and he announced Texas’ intention to throw the Clintons under the bus by publicly declaring his support for Barack Obama before the recent debates here in Austin.
+I don’t think it will happen, though (sorry Dan) The representative for the district I reside in is a long time leader of the Texas Democrat party, and he announced Texas’ intention to throw the Clintons under the bus by publicly declaring his support for Barack Obama before the recent debates here in Austin.